Karoo13/EditorReader/README.md

 ReadSelected() reads all found objects.
 FetchSelected() finds then reads, as above.

-ReadHovered() reads the hovered object for the current composer, returns whether an object is hovered.
+SetHovered() finds the hovered object for the current composer.
+ReadHovered() reads the object, returns whether an object is hovered.
+FetchHovered() finds then reads, as above. returns whether an object is hovered.

-ReadBookmarks() reads bookmarks for the current HOM into int array.
+FetchBookmarks() reads bookmarks for the current HOM into int array.
 SnapPosition() float coordinates of snap position for the current composer.
 EditorTime() gets the timeline position for the current editor.

-FetchAll() FetchHOM, FetchBeatmap, FetchControlPoints, FetchObjects.
+FetchAll() FetchHOM, FetchBeatmap, FetchControlPoints, FetchObjects, FetchBookmarks.
 ```